samjabrahams/tensorflow-on-raspberry-pi/GUIDE.md

 Do you wish to build TensorFlow with CUDA support? [y/N] N
 ```

-_Note: if you want to build for Python 3, specify `/usr/bin/python3` for Python's location and `/usr/local/lib/python3.5/dist-packages` for the Python library path._
+_Note: Building for Python 3, specify `/usr/bin/python3` for Python's location and `/usr/local/lib/python3.5/dist-packages` for the Python library path._

 Bazel will now attempt to clean.
 This takes a really long time (and often ends up erroring out anyway), so you can send some keyboard interrupts (CTRL-C) to skip this and save some time.